yasiryagi/helpdesk/roles/storage-providers/README.md

 Jun 18 17:29:31 localhost node[5654]: Tue, 18 Jun 2019 17:29:31 GMT joystream:util:ranges Ignoring chunk; it is out of range.
 Jun 18 17:29:31 localhost node[5654]: Tue, 18 Jun 2019 17:29:31 GMT joystream:util:ranges = Got chunk with byte range [ 1568256, 1568874 ]
 ---
+# To have colossus start automatically at reboot:
+$ systemctl enable colossus
 # If you want to stop the storage node, either to edit the storage-node.service file or some other reason:
 $ systemctl stop storage-node
 ```